How to volunteer

 HOST A BENEFIT

 Odyssey supporters have hosted benefits in their homes and other community spaces, inviting friends to learn about our program, meet students, and support Odyssey.
 Program staff can help with invitations and other logistics.

-COVID-19 update: We are suspending all in-person benefits throughout fall 2020.
+COVID-19 update: We are suspending all in-person benefits throughout spring 2022.
 However, we are happy to discuss possibilities for the future.

 Professional Services for Students

 We can use pro bono services from attorneys, physicians/dentists, social workers, and others, to help students facing legal, medical, housing, and other challenges.

 Volunteers can help to research a variety of topics including potential funders and programmatic ideas.

 We can sometimes use help with typing, mailings, and other administrative tasks in our office at 2238 S. Park St.